BINGUMALLASUDHEESH/lane-line-detection/README.md

 We can transform every line from 2D Space(X vs Y) to the Hough Space(M vs C).
 Just remember that - **A single point is 2D Space is represented by a line in Hough Space.**

-#### Ultimate Goal - Try to find a line that best describes our points.